 As you introduce the concept of diversity to your young child, you might notice they hold certain biases or may have bought into stereotypes about people who are different from them.
-This isn’t peculiar, even preschoolers can make judgments about other people based on race.)
-However shocking it might be to hear your 3-year-old blurt out an inappropriate comment about another race, you must be ready to pivot; seizing the opportunity to make this a teachable moment.
+This isn’t unusual — even preschoolers can make judgments about other people based on appearance.
+However shocking it might be to hear your 3-year-old blurt out an inappropriate comment about another person, it’s important to be ready with a plan.
+Seizing the opportunity can turn an awkward encounter into a teachable moment.
 Allow your kids to share their thinking and then correct their biases by explaining the importance of acceptance and tolerance.
 “After a child understands what diversity is,” says Housman, “it’s the parent’s role to help them be accepting of all diversity.”

 Also, be mindful about what kinds of people your child sees and interacts with on a regular basis.
 Darby Fox, a child and adolescent family therapist in Connecticut, notes that it’s crucial to actively associate with diverse people and experience diverse environments.
-Then, you can organically respond when your kids ask questions about why their friend’s skin color is darker, or why houses in another neighborhood look different.
+Then, you can organically respond when your kids ask questions about why their friend’s skin color is different, or why a certain holiday looks different for a classmate at school.

 This includes how you act when you’re around people who are different.
 “Actions speak louder than words,” says Fox.
-“If you tell your kids everyone is equal but move away when you stand next to a person of color, your kids will pick up on it and think, ‘Why does my mom pull away from people with darker skin?’”
+“If you tell your kids everyone is equal but move away when you stand next to a person of color, your kids will pick up on it and think, ‘Why does my mom pull away from people that look different?’”

 For more stories, videos, and information on talking to our kids about race, click here.